Mosamorphing/WTF-Blog/TheMorphing500/14 - Onchain Security and Rescue Missions/readme.md

 📌 DYOR to avoid investing in HoneyPot scams because once you invest, there is no way out.
 Avoid being an exit liquidity! 🫵

-That said, if you or someone you know fall victim, quickly reach out to the team [RescuETH](https://x.com/ourRescuETH/status/1753663348464636248) for help!
+That said, if you or someone you know fall victim, quickly send a DM to the team at [RescuETH](https://x.com/ourRescuETH) for help!

 STAY SAFU! 🤝